 27 – Cover mistakes

-Even if you see some marks or brush streaks, try to cover it while the painted area is done.
+Even if you see some marks or brush streaks, try to cover them while the painted area is done.
 Don’t apply another coat if you know that there were some strokes.

 Let the layer dry, sand the streaks and paint them again.
-Don’t use thicker paint application to cover mistakes.
+Don’t use thicker paint applications to cover mistakes.
 Only sanding!

 Normally, strokes happen because of 5 main reasons:

-- the surface was not prepared and had imperfections, dirt, was uneven.
+- the surface was not prepared and had imperfections, and dirt, and was uneven.

 - you do not apply proper techniques, and press too hard